 In his current position, Straub maintains business relationships and negotiates contracts with the nation’s biggest booking agents, talent managers and promoters including Live Nation, AEG Live, Feld Entertainment, WWE and more, booking the nation’s top musical acts, events and family shows into the Times Forum.
 Straub also directs the internal execution of those contracts, working with the arena’s marketing, ticketing, accounting and event services department, ensuring each event’s success.

 Under his leadership, the arena has earned kudos as one of North America’s busiest venues of its size, continually being cited by publications like Billboard, Pollstar and Venues Today for concert and event ticket sales and grosses.

-Straub, 41, resides with his girlfriend Amanda and their English Bulldog Russell in Tampa.
+Straub, 41, resides with his wife Amanda and their English Bulldog Russell in Tampa.
 He graduated from Grand Rapids’ Aquinas College in 1994 with a B.A. in Communication, having also played four years of collegiate men’s basketball.
 Straub went on to earn his Masters of Sport Administration from Central Michigan University in 1998.

 Jeff Gooch - Vice President, Football Operations

-Jeff Gooch enters his third season as Vice President of Football operations with the Tampa Bay Storm.
+Jeff Gooch enters his fourth season as Vice President of Football operations with the Tampa Bay Storm.
 He joined the Storm in April of 2011.
 Gooch is responsible for overseeing the day to day operations of the club, including, but not limited to, managing players and personnel, team finances and budgets, travel plans and football operations staff.